-Adult frogs are active throughout the day, although more activity is common at night (Fong unpublished).
-Males vocalize from shrubs, tree trunks and branches, vines, leaves, dead stumps and sometimes from the ground (Schwartz and Henderson 1991; Fong unpublished).
+Adult frogs are active throughout the day, although more activity is common at night (Ansel Fong, pers. comm.).
+Males vocalize from shrubs, tree trunks and branches, vines, leaves, dead stumps and sometimes from the ground (Schwartz and Henderson 1991, Ansel Fong pers. comm.).
 Calls are similar to a flat telegraphic clicking, often with a few warm-up clicks, and composed of one note repeated continuously in close regular intervals (229-276 calls/minute).
-The dominant frequency is about 3.8-3.9 kHz (Schwartz 1969; Schwartz and Henderson 1991; Hedges et al. 1992; Estrada and Hedges 1997).
+The dominant frequency is about 3.8-3.9 kHz (Schwartz 1969, Schwartz and Henderson 1991, Hedges et al. 1992, Estrada and Hedges 1997).

 This frog is a direct developing species.
 Clutches consist of about 20 eggs, and are deposited in bromeliads or on the ground (Schwartz and Henderson 1991).

 Clear-cutting of the forest, agriculture, infrastructure development for tourism and human settlement and disturbance of the forest by tourists are the main threats to this species (Hedges and Diaz 2004).
 Some natural areas in eastern Cuba have been degraded and substituted by coffee plantations, timber forests and pastures, causing the extirpation of this species from its original habitat (Fong 1999).